mccpy/hw-3-Nimor111/README.md

 Run Preparation Program 2, then run it a second time.
 Explain in a few words each:

 * What does the "if os.path.isfile(filename)" condition test?
+**It tests whether this file exists in the current directory and if it does, whether it's a file**
 * What is the difference between "f = open(filename, 'r')" and "f = open(filename, 'w')"?
+**The first one opens the file in read mode ( a.k.a we can only read data from it ), the second one, in write mode ( a.k.a we can write to it )**
-* What is the meaning of "a, b = line.split()"
+* What is the meaning of "a, b = line.split()" **Splits the line by whitespace and assigns the first number to a and the second to b**
 * What is the meaning of "f.write(str(a[0]) + ' ' + str(a[1]) + '\n')", and in particular of the "\n"?
+**Writes a space-separated tuple of numbers to the file, ending with a newline - as specified by the `\n` symbol**
 * What is this program's potential use?
+**It can be used to generate random configurations of disks ( centers of disks ) in our box space and also keep state of a configuration**

 ## B